reachjason/Web3-Operator-Handbook/ch02-executing.md

 ## Quarterly Planning

 Now we move into territory that more immediate and tactical.
 Here’s where you decide on rocks that your company takes on in the quarter.
 This exercise allows you to focus on what you’re doing so you don’t FOMO into biting off more than what you can chew.
 Make sure to assign one owner to each that will be accountable.
+Assign to each person not more than 3-4 rocks.
+It allows them to focus.
+It is ideal for these rocks to be clear and specific and mutually aligned based on the goal.

 Here are a few examples of rocks: